ohboyd/media_lists/README.md

 This application is used to show a list of current films on my list of recommendations, to sort those recs, and to rate them once I've watched them.
 The backbone of this application was built using the methods outlined in the article linked above (saved in the medium_article branch).

-Going to use the pipeline from git to CodeShip to Heroku
+Going to use the pipeline from Git to CodeShip to Heroku